carpentries-lab/python-aos-lesson/_extras/stack.md

 ## Core

-The dashed box in the diagram represents the core of the stack, so let’s start this tour there.
+The dashed box in the diagram represents the core of the stack, so let’s start our tour there.
 The default library for dealing with numerical arrays in Python is [NumPy](http://www.numpy.org/).
 It has a bunch of built in functions for reading and writing common data formats like .csv, but if your data is stored in netCDF format then the default library for getting data